Sometimes, and rather unexpectedly, an online bookmaker may close or restrict a customer’s betting account.

 - You have multiple accounts – you are only allowed to have one account per online betting site, if a bookie finds out you have more than one account with them, you will get banned and the accounts closed.

-- Betting is not allowed in the area or country you are in – if you are in a country where betting is not allowed or where your preferred horse racing bookmaker is not registered, your account will be temporarily blocked from using.
+- Betting is not allowed in the area or country you are in – if you are in a country where betting is not allowed or your preferred online horse racing bookmaker is not registered in that country, this means that your account will be temporarily blocked from use.
 Find out more by reading our guide to betting abroad.

 - You are betting for or on behalf of someone else – as part of the terms and conditions of your betting account you should be betting for yourself, if it is discovered you are betting on behalf on someone else, again, your account could be closed.

-- They suspect you are involved in match or race-fixing – if there are suspicious betting patterns on an account they will close it, as no bookmaker wants to be associated with an activity which looks dodgy or illegal.
+- They suspect you are involved in match or race-fixing – if there are suspicious betting patterns on an account they will close it, as no bookmaker wants to be associated with an activity that looks dodgy or illegal.
+Read about race-fixing.

 Tips to Not Get Your Betting Account Banned